Fulani herdsmen: Herding system

 A pastoral Fulani family is the traditional herding unit.
 Tasks are divided by gender and age among the members of the family.
-The main work of men is to manage the herd, find grazing sites, build tents and camps, and make security tools such as knives, bows and arrows and guns.
+The main work of men is to manage the herd, find grazing sites, build tents and camps, and make security tools such as knives, bows and arrows (or since the 1990's to buy or acquire modern firearms or machetes).
 Women in the unit take on traditional female gender roles such as sourcing food produce in the market, milking cows, weaving and mat-making.
 Some women are also involved in farming such as growing vegetables and raising poultry.

-Cattle is the dominant composition of the Fulani herd in countries such as Nigeria, and camel is the least-liked animal.
-The livestock is largely female with close to 60% of cattle being female; the male species are usually reduced by selling them.
+Cattle is the dominant component of the Fulani herd in countries such as Nigeria, and camel is the least-liked animal.
+Close to 60% of the herd is female; unwanted males are sold off.

 Movements

 Fulani herdsmen engage in both random and planned transhumance movements.
 Random movements are usually taken by the pure nomadic Fulani herdsmen, while planned movements are taken by the semi-nomadic pastoralist.
 A primary reason for the migratory nature of the herdsmen is to reach areas with abundant grass and water for the cattle.
 The herdsmen also move to avoid tax collectors, harmful insects and hostile weather and social environment.
 A major benefit of the movement for the herdsmen is to maximize the availability of food resources for the cattle and reduce excessive grazing.
 Before moving to new areas, the herdsmen send a reconnaissance team to study the area for availability of resources such as grass and water.